 Photzy Snap Cards are a collection of 44 graphic cards that help jog your photographic memory on the go.
 These snap cards can be downloaded and saved to your smartphone or tablet and accessed wherever you are.

-They are designed to provide condensed and precise information on specific photographic techniques.
+The snap cards are designed to provide condensed and precise information on specific photographic techniques.
 They do this in a predominantly graphic way, using combinations of icons and images, supplemented with brief text information.
 This enables the photographer to quickly glance at a card, ingest the relevant information before getting on with the shot they were taking.

 Like other Photzy products, they are easily printed at home.
-Printing back to back on A5 paper will require just 22 sheets.
+Printing back-to-back on A5 paper will require just 22 sheets.

 Why Photzy Snap Cards?